lgreco/comp-271-su25-week06/README.md

-# COMP 271 SU25 WEEK 05
+# COMP 271 SU25 WEEK 06

-This assignment has **THREE** parts: a **midterm review part,** a coding part based on current material we discuss in class and a reflection part to evaluate work you have already submitted.
+This assignment has two parts: a coding part based on current material we discuss in class and a reflection part to evaluate work you have already submitted.

-## MIDTERM REVIEW

-*Ungrading* is an assessment technique that measures learning and professional development.
-Learning is assessed by how you learn from your mistakes.
-Professional development is assessed by your overall engagement with the course.

-Looking at the first five assignments, discuss how you learned from any mistakes you made.
-Repeating mistakes is a sign that your learning needs to be improved.
-If you have repeated mistakes, discuss how you learning will be improved in the second half of the course.
-Typical mistakes for this discussion include:
-* code that doesn't compile (even in one assignment);
-* lack of comments;
-* lack of Javadoc;
-* Programmer Pact violations;
-* Missed assignments (even when due to not committing/synchronizing your CodeSpaces);

-Looking at your course engagement over the first six weeks, discuss how you've managed so far.
-The ideal standard is that you treat the course as a job that you like, that you wish to keep, and in which you aspire to grow and be promoted.
-Factors to consider include:
-* Timeliness -- joining the class meeting on time
-* Consistency -- not missing classes (except for university-justified absences)
-* Participation -- asking questions, answering questions
-* Proactiveness -- each out to the instructor with any difficulties you encounter, in a way that allows a timely resolution
-* Initiative -- trying additiona problems from the book and discussing them with the instructor; learning something new, like writing your reflections in MarkDown.
-* Commitment: studying/working on the course for ~3 hours per hour class-hour, i.e., 9 hours per week in addition to coming to class.

-Your discussion for the above should be in the form of a well-written essay, 200-300 words.
-You may include it in your week05 assignemnt as `midterm_review.md`.

 ## Standing requirements